Thu 15 Jun 2017 01:40:00 PM EEST

 The EU regulation is the basis that each member state will have to follow.
 Each country can thus tighten their legislation accordingly but cannot loosen it.
 Some of the details and interpretations still remain unsure as harmonizing the national legislation of each country takes both time and effort.
 Yet there's a lot that we already know.
 We decided to write a series of blog posts to uncover the contents of the regulation and to offer you our best advice to prepare.

 The regulation comes into force on the 25th of May 2018.
-It also applies to companies located outside of the EU, if they offer goods or services to, or monitor the behavior of EU citizens.
-The same goes to technology partners and software providers who should also adjust the GDPR requirements accordingly and store all personal data within the EU irrespective of whether they operate from within or outside the EU.
+It also applies to companies located outside the EU if they store or process the personal data of EU citizens.
+This means that the companies must get consents from the EU citizens whose personal data they store if they intend to store this data outside the EU.

 Part of the expanded rights of data subjects outlined by the GDPR is the right for data subjects to obtain from the data controller confirmation as to whether or not personal data concerning them is being processed, where and for what purpose.